vcastilh/translation-noahMakefile/articles/projects.md

 Compare that to this version where you simply type your student id in a search box.

-The second on, Manager wonder stress, is a website I made for my father.
+The second on, Manager zonder stress, is a website I made for my father.
 And while I personally don’t like how it came out, I did get some valuable experience of working with a boss.